junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Dean, the vampires can be dangerous.
 Please be careful."

 "Dean!
-Watch out that metal bar behind you!"
+Watch out for that metal bar behind you!"

 "Dean!!"